Elias Díaz Player Props: Rockies vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.47 team ERA ranks 21st among all MLB pitching staffs.
+- The Tigers' 4.52 team ERA ranks 22nd across all MLB pitching staffs.

+- Tigers pitchers combine to surrender 102 total home runs at a clip of 1.3 per game (to rank 21st in the league).

-- His last appearance was on Sunday against the Minnesota Twins, when the right-hander threw five innings, surrendering two earned runs while giving up seven hits.
+- The lefty last pitched on Tuesday against the Texas Rangers, when he tossed two-thirds of an inning, allowing one earned run while giving up one hit.

-- The 31-year-old has put up an ERA of 3.97, with 6.8 strikeouts per nine innings, in 13 games this season.
-Opponents are hitting .246 against him.
+- The 32-year-old has an ERA of 5.70, with 9.3 strikeouts per nine innings, in 15 games this season.
+Opponents have a .254 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.